Upgrades progressing at Ipswich's Resource Recovery Centres

 Rosewood RRC

-Rosewood Recycling and Refuse Centre (RRC) improvements and repairs have now completed.
+Rosewood Resource Recovery Centre (RRC), formally known as Rosewood Recycling and Refuse Centre, has all improvements and repairs now completed.
 Structural engineering and construction work completed over the last few months have resulted in the 4 bin-bays now open for public use.
 Council would like to thank the community for their patience over this period.
 See the final look of Rosewood RRC's new 4 bin-bays through the images below.

 Council has developed a Resource Recovery Infrastructure Plan outlining why we are: